ShashwatPS/Node-Package/README.md

 import { Tanish } from "@shashwat_ps/common";

 Tanish(); // Outputs: "Hello how is it going Tanish"
-//Tanish is one of my friend btw.
+//Tanish is one of my friends btw.
 ```

 Feel free to explore and incorporate these functions and types into your projects to enhance your development experience.